miclgael/sesame/README.md

 ## How it works

-This is not a *published* extension, so it must be added manually.
-Navigate to [about:debugging#/runtime/this-firefox](about:debugging).
+This is not a *published* extension, but there is a signed/packaged release available at [https://github.com/miclgael/tabs/releases/](https://github.com/miclgael/tabs/releases/)

+Supports Firefox + Firefox For Android v57+

+**If you're developing..**

+You can load the extension in debug mode.
+Navigate to [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox).
 From there you can load it as a temporary add-on by opening the manifest file.

 ## Using the add-on